 Leadership is great.
 But it’s not for everyone, especially for those who can’t differentiate between Power and Responsibility.
 Here we will discuss some common characteristics of a weak leader as well as signs that you are not a leader even though your role says so.

-Leadership is nothing more than leading a team in the right direction.
+Leadership is nothing more than leading a team towards the targeted goals successfully.

 Remember the word here is a ‘lead’.